5/13/2025

 Analyst, Guggenheim Securities

 Thank you.
-I wanna go back to Joe Gallo's question, Erica.
-You said you're just being more conservative with the annual ARR guidance, but just trying to gauge that a little bit more.
-Matt talked a lot about conversations with customers for machine identity that make that work feel good about the future there.
-I mean, even though the quarter was strong and it was in pipeline is good, is it customer conversations that give you pause on that guidance or is it just the press?
-Cause that could change day to day.
+I want to go back to Joe Gallo's question, Erica.
+You said you're just being more conservative with annual ARR guidance, but just trying to gauge that a little bit more.
+Matt talked a lot about conversations with customers for machine identity that make FiberArk feel good about the future there.
+I mean, even though the quarter was strong, and it was, and pipeline is good, Is it customer conversations that give you pause on that guidance, or is it just the press?
+Because that could change day to day.

 speaker